Keiobi/Courtcase/TECHNICAL_DOCUMENTATION.md

 The Courtcase Next.js application follows a modern architecture based on Next.js 13+ with the App Router pattern.
 The application is structured to provide a clean separation of concerns, maintainable code, and optimal performance.

+## Original Android Application Reference

+The Courtcase Next.js application is a migration and enhancement of the original CaseFlow Android application.
+The original Android project serves as a reference for app layout, theme design, and user functionality.

+**Reference Location**: `C:\Users\reaum\AndroidStudioProjects\CaseFlow_V001`

+When implementing features in the Next.js version, developers should refer to the original Android application for:

+1. **UI/UX Design**: Understanding the original layout and user experience
+2. **Theme Design**: Color schemes, typography, and visual elements
+3. **User Functionality**: Core features and workflows
+4. **Data Models**: Original data structures and relationships
+5. **Business Logic**: Implementation of legal case management processes

+This reference is particularly valuable when implementing the case workflow phases, expandable text fields, and other specialized components that were originally designed for the Android platform.

 ### Key Architectural Components

 1. **Next.js App Router**: Provides file-based routing and layout nesting